Skip to main content

 • Maintain a minimum GPA of 3.0.

-• Attend an annual government career fair in Washington DC each January.
+• Attend the annual SFS Career Fair in Washington DC